What Can Cause Eczema? How to Treat Eczema in Toddlers?

-Eczema flare-ups can sometimes be triggered by skin irritation caused by chemicals, such as the detergents in bubble baths, shampoos, washing powders and fabric softeners.
-Eczema is also referred as atopic eczema, which means that your child has the tendency to inherit this skin condition.
+Eczema flare-ups can sometimes be triggered by skin irritation caused by chemicals, such as the detergents in bubble baths, shampoos, washing powders, and fabric softeners.
+Eczema is also referred to as atopic eczema, which means that your child has the tendency to inherit this skin condition.
 As mentioned above, eczema can be characterized by dry, red, itchy and cracked skin, which can also ooze out fluid and lead to bleeding.
-The most affected areas are hands, face, neck, elbows and back of the knees.
+The most affected areas are hands, face, neck, elbows, and back of the knees.
 Eczema can be very distressing if your child finds it difficult to scratch as it can lead to infections.

 If your toddler has eczema, you need not worry as it can be treated by taking care of your child’s skin.
 Some of the skin care tips are mentioned below-

 - Moisturize: Adverse weather conditions and even baths can make the skin dry as they remove all the natural oils that mainly moisturizes the skin.
 To combat the skin’s dryness, make sure to moisturize your child’s skin on a regular basis, especially after a shower.
 Hot showers should be avoided as they can strip the skin’s natural oil, leaving the skin dry and flaky.
-Applying a lotion to your child’s skin immediately after a shower will help combat this condition to a great extent.
+Applying lotion to your child’s skin immediately after a shower will help combat this condition to a great extent.

 - Hydration: Apart from moisturizing, keeping the skin hydrated is also a good way to deal with this skin condition.
-Lotions will only moisturize the skin from outside, while remaining hydrated will keep your child’s system moisturized from the inside.
+Lotions will only moisturize the skin from outside while remaining hydrated will keep your child’s system moisturized from the inside.
 For this, you need to make sure your child drinks enough water every day and this should not be compromised.
-Fresh fruit juices without additives, salad and plain water is the key to remain hydrated all the time.
+Fresh fruit juices without additives, salad, and plain water is the key to remain hydrated all the time.

 - Products: Products such as shampoo, soaps, powder, which have fragrance in them might trigger this skin condition.
 Thus, you can consult your doctor and opt for natural products that do not contain any harmful substances that will lead to a reaction.
 Mild cleansers and detergents are the perfect products that you can choose.